MaTi5893/Napoleon-s-Legacy-Remastered/README.txt

 https://github.com/elisandreo/Napoleon-s-Legacy-Remastered/tree/main/Napoleon's%20Legacy_Remake/Napoleon's-Europe.md

 Credit to:
+Mr.#7460: alpha male, most of the flavor in this mod was made by him MaTi5893#8488: actually made NLR
-Abraham Lincoln (and GFM team): letting me use some stuff from their mod Nurse Reno: made IGoR PUIR, which this mod was built on God of Cheese: Made GoC PUIR, which IGoR was built on
+Abraham Lincoln (and the GFM team): letting me use some stuff from their mod Nurse Reno: made IGoR PUIR, which this mod was built on Rascalnag (and Jman): Rascalnag for creating the beautiful graphical mod Belle Cartographie https://www.moddb.com/mods/belle-cartographie and Jman for modifying it to be darker
-Icendoan: Made Icen PUIR, which GoC was built on
 SighPie: appropriated HFM content may or may not be found in this mod :walterstuff:
 Sveera: Original creator of Napoleon's Legacy
 Bearabia: Creator of Columbia Divided, let me take a tag from him (https://discord.gg/YAE8C29W2n)

-###The NLR Low Res submod changes the terrain textures to be smaller, therefore saving on performance and RAM usage, while still looking... passable, to me.###
+###The NLR Low Res submod changes the terrain textures to be smaller, so that they have less an impact on performance, while still looking... passable, to me.###
 ##You need to enable both the submod and NLR itself in the launcher.
 The submod does not change the checksum.						    ##
-#I'm not sure if there will be any further submods, this one is just a thing because I know some people might not like that the terrain looks worse.	    #

 Info: